Returns true if this transform has no operations to perform.

 Transform operations are specified as individual steps (eg. rotate, translate) and then combined in the specified order into a DOMMatrix which can then be queried with toMatrix and getMatrix or applied to a context or a

-path in the render or transformPaths methods, respectively.The primary difference between this class and a regular
+Path2Dpath in the render or transformPaths methods, respectively.The primary difference between this class and a regular

-are relative to a given size when queried or drawn.
+DOMMatrix(or transforming a canvas directly) is that all the terms used inTransformationare relative to a given size when queried or drawn.
 The values for all operations are specified as percentages, not literal pixels.
 The query and drawing methods all require a rectangle (or size and origin point) to scale the final matrix into.It employs a caching strategy to avoid re-computing the final matrix if input parameters and the drawing bounds do not change between calls to the